Events Archive: 2023 | 2024 | 2025 | 2026 | Upcoming Events

 Public Welcome Family-Friendly Hands-On/How-To Workshop Public Restroom Free Public Parking Drinking Fountains

 Kelly Konieczki and Wayne County Wild Ones is inviting the public to join in a workshop to participate in the 2026 City Nature Challenge!
-The City nature Challenge is a global activity sponsored by Community Science teams at the California Academy of Sciences and the Natural History Museum of Los Angeles County (NHM).
-This event is designed to get people out in nature, cataloging all they see in iNaturalist.
+The City Nature Challenge is a global activity organized by the Community Science teams at the California Academy of Sciences and the Natural History Museum of Los Angeles County (NHM).
+This event is designed to get people out in nature, learning about and cataloging all they see in iNaturalist.

 May 2026